Darryn Stamp: Later career

 Stamp re-signed for Victoria on a permanent deal, but would depart the club after playing 26 games, scoring 6 goals.
 On 26 March 2009, Stamp joined Conference North side Gateshead on loan until the end of the season.
 He made his debut two days later against Hinckley United, scoring the fourth goal in a 5–0 victory.

 Stamp signed for Gainsborough Trinity on 9 June 2009.
 After one season with Trinity he was released.

 Stamp joined Guiseley in July 2010, and went on to be a part of the side that eventually lost in the Conference North play-offs.

 Stamp re-joined Trinity in June 2011.
 He notably scored the equaliser in Trinity's televised 3–1 FA Trophy semi-final first leg defeat away against Wrexham.

 He was released at the end of the 2015–16 season.

 Coaching career

 Stamp was appointed Steve Housham's assistant at Gainsborough, a role he later took to North Ferriby United before leaving in 2017.

 Stamp returned to Gainsborough Trinity for a third time on 7 October 2022, as a short term temporary assistant to manager Neal Bishop in the absence of Damon Parkinson.
+Stamp took over in the interim following the resignation of Bishop in September 2023.